 Find and compare courses/providers

-Now you have decided which subject to do (if you haven't looked at 'Decide which course'), you need to find out:
+Now you have decided which subject to do (if you haven't looked at 'Decide which course'), you need to consider:

 - Which universities or colleges offer your subject?